 This is where Microsoft Teams can help.
 It can connect you with your team.
 And make you feel almost like you’re in the same room, even when you aren’t.

 So, if you’re new to Teams, I want to help you start strongly.
 Or maybe you’re an established user who isn’t sure you set things up correctly?
 Either way, this post is for you, keep reading.

 In the list that follows, we share 7 Microsoft Teams for HR best practices.
 With each, we’ve included a video that explains more about the task and how to accomplish it.

 Create a fresh team, just for HR and anyone else who takes part in hiring decisions

 If you want to include anyone who isn’t an employee of your company, you can do so easily.
 All you need is the person’s email address.
-Note: if you try to type in an email address to invite someone, but Teams won’t allow it, contact your IT department.
+Note: if you try to invite someone, but your Teams app won’t allow it, contact your IT department.
 They will need to adjust your settings to enable this feature.

 Watch to learn how to create a new team